kai687/sphinxawesome-theme/docs/index.rst

 These pages are divided into a *docs* and a *demo* section.
 In the *docs* section, you can learn how to :ref:`install <How to install the theme>`, :ref:`use <How to use the theme>`, or :ref:`modify <How to modify the theme>` the theme.
-If you want to see which styles are available, check the pages in the *demo* section.
+If you want to see which styles are available, see the pages in the *demo* section.

-The Sphinx awesome theme is available under the open-source MIT license.
+The Sphinx awesome theme is available under the open source MIT license.
 The source code is hosted on Github_.

 .. _Sphinx: https://www.sphinx-doc.org
 .. _Github: https://github.com/kai687/sphinxawesome-theme

-.. admonition:: What is a theme?
+.. admonition:: What's a theme?

-   A theme is a bundle of website templates, styles and JavaScript files that allows you to change the look and feel of your documentation by changing a configuration setting.
+   A theme is a bundle of website templates, styles, and JavaScript files that allows you to change the look and feel of your documentation by changing a configuration setting.